zinosaure/flex/README.md

 ## Good to know?

 - The ID and a UUID are generated automatically.
-- The data can be modified before storage and reuse.
+- The data can be modified before and after storage.
 - Comparison operations can be performed on attributes and methods.
 - It is possible to use the "string dot notation" to access attributes.